When Should You Replace Your Water Heater?

 When thinking about a replacement, there are some compelling reasons to consider an ENERGY STAR certified electric heat pump water heater to save serious money and energy while helping the environment.

-Here are some of the most frequently asked questions about water heater replacement, answered!
+Here are answers to some of the most frequently asked questions about water heater replacement: